topasmc/topas-docs/parameters/geometry/placement.rst

 If you set more than one rotation, note that rotation happens first around X, then the Y rotation is applied around the now-rotated axes, and then the Z rotation is applied around those rotated axes.
 In general, a way to keep rotations more clear is to use intermediate Group components as follows:

 * Place your component inside a Group component.
-* Rotation your component around one axis.
+* Rotate your component around one axis.
 * Rotate the group component around the other axis.

 While the direction of rotation can be confusing, the correctness of rotations in TOPAS has been double, triple and quadruple checked and found consistent with the definitions in Geant4.